-My Father Le Bijou 1922 Rated #1 in Top 25 Cigars of 2015 by Cigar Aficionado magazine!
+My Father Le Bijou 1922 Rated #1 with an amazing 97-rating in the Top 25 Cigars of 2015 by Cigar Aficionado magazine!

 Cigar Aficionado said, "The original My Father brand was created by Jaime Garcia to honor his father, Pepin.
 A year later, Pepin decided to honor his own father with an offshoot brand called My Father Le Bijou 1922.
 Unlike the originals, which wear an Ecuadorian cover leaf, Le Bijou 1922 cigars are darker and stronger.
 The blend is Nicaraguan from top to bottom, showcasing Cuban-seed wrappers that the Garcia family calls oscuro.
 Only one size—this torpedo—is box-pressed.
 Some will say that box-pressing a cigar is only an aesthetic decision.
 But when the Garcias took this hearty, complex blend, rolled it into a torpedo shape and then gave it a pressing, the result stood out for its ability to deliver complex notes clearly and harmoniously.